rcasto/seeds4tracks/README.md

 Would want to enable the ability to remove songs that have already been checked out and were not liked and keep those or archive those songs that were liked

 ## Starting simple
-Let's just hack together a little app that scrapes We are the guard and gets me the freshest music for the week and displays it in a simple ui (**may even just send me an email with the music for this week**)
+Let's just hack together a little app that scrapes We are the guard and gets me the freshe`st music for the week and displays it in a simple ui (**may even just send me an email with the music for this week**)